Direct Borrowing at Other Libraries

 York faculty, staff and students and staff benefit from reciprocal borrowing agreements at most Canadian universities.

 In addition York faculty benefit from reciprocal borrowing arrangements at other North American libraries.
-Cards are issued to York faculty upon request at the Resource Sharing office located in the Scott Library.
+Cards are issued to York faculty upon request by contacting Meredith Hatton, Manager of Access Services at firstname.lastname@example.org

 Please note: As of Oct.
 1st, 2009, the University of Toronto libraries have introduced research reader fees to anyone unaffiliated with U of T, including faculty and graduate students form other Canadian universities.
 See below for more information.

 The following procedures and regulations are in effect for members of the York community who wish to have borrowing privileges at another university.

 - Library Card: To use the libraries at these universities, present your YU-card at the appropriate desk and complete any necessary registration form.
 Collateral identification may be required.
 You will be issued a library card for use at the library.